Did you feel it in the air this morning too? Cooler weather is on its way, which means more nights for cozy Chicken Gnocchi Soup!

 Cut the chicken and vegetables up to 1 day in advance.
 Refrigerate the meat and veggies in separate airtight storage containers.

-What to Serve with Chicken Gnocchi Soup
+What to Serve With Chicken and Gnocchi Soup

 Recommended Tools to Make this Recipe